Seattle Nursing Home Lawyers

 When you visit your loved one, be alert for any warning signs of abuse and neglect.
 There are many, including:

 Do not ignore signs that your family member is being abused or neglected.
 Be aware that many abuse victims are unwilling to speak up.
-You should immediately be concerned, and take appropriate action, if you see any indication that neglect or abuse is occurring.
+You should immediately be concerned and take appropriate action if you see any indication of neglect or abuse.

 Nursing Home and Assisted Living Facility Evictions

 Nursing home evictions happen for many reasons.
-They can be quite upsetting.
-There are only four valid reasons for an eviction from a nursing home or assisted living facility.
+They can be pretty upsetting.
+There are only four valid reasons in Washington State for an eviction from a nursing home or assisted living facility.

-- Medical care required is beyond the ability of the nursing home to provide.
+1. Medical care required is beyond the ability of the nursing home to provide it.

-- Patient exhibits bad behavior which endangers the safety and health of others.
+3. The patient exhibits bad behavior, which endangers the safety and health of others.

 Nursing home evictions can be disputed.